In the lead-up to the 2017 NBA draft, we look back at some of the more interesting draft selections from the past 50 years.

 Lucy Harris became the first and only woman ever to be ‘officially’ selected in an NBA draft when she was selected in the seventh round of the 1977 draft by the New Orleans Jazz.
 (In 1969, Denise Long was drafted by the San Francisco Warriors.
 However, the NBA believed that this was nothing more than a publicity stunt and thus voided the pick and erased it from their record books.)
 Harris, a star of the women’s college game who averaged 25.9 points and 14.5 rebounds per game during her three seasons at Delta State, was selected ahead 33 male players, including three who went on the play in the NBA.
 She was invited to New Orleans’ training camp to see if she could make the team, although she declined this offer as she was pregnant.

 And then there is the time that Celtic legend Red Auerbach showed his compassionate side by selecting Landon Turner in the 1982 NBA draft.
 Turner, a 6’10’’ athletic forward/center, was a key member of the 1981 Indiana national championship team.
 He made the all-tournament team and appeared to be heading for a promising professional basketball career.
 However, four months after winning the NCAA title, he was involved in a serious car accident that left him paralyzed from the chest down.
 Despite the fact that Turner was going to be confined to a wheelchair for the rest of his life, Auerbach decided to draft him with Boston’s tenth round pick, thus making him an honorary Celtic for life.
 Upon hearing about his selection, Turner asked, “When do I report for my tryout?”

 Read more of Mick Minas' writing about the NBA in his new book "THE CURSE: The Colorful & Chaotic History of the LA Clippers".
-Click here for more information or to purchase a copy, visit the 77 Publishing e-store or Amazon.com.
+To purchase a copy, click here.

 Copyright © 2015